Managers are expected to foster a fun work environment, ensure productivity, inspire employees, and delegate tasks. The list goes on.

 When managers make themselves available, employees feel heard and valued by the organization.
 This makes it easier to determine areas that need improvement and take actionable steps to foster a better workplace.

-The traits of a good manager include understanding the role each individual plays in the success of the business.
+A good manager’s traits include understanding each individual’s role in the success of the business.
 This means managers take responsibility for their actions and the actions of their employees.
 They look for ways to empower their employees and help them develop their skills while becoming more autonomous.

 Everyone struggles with frustration and negativity from time to time — including managers.
 But when a team or employee is really struggling, a manager with a negative mindset will do nothing but fan the flames of despair.